hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 We will be using the Conference Paper Management System of the Robotics and Automation Society (PaperPlaza) for the creation of the electronic conference program and the archival IEEE proceedings.
 As such, authors will work within the established infrastructure of the [PaperPlaza system](https://ras.papercept.net).
 To minimize confusion, we have provided details below on how to submit your accepted conference technical paper content to PaperPlaza.

+### Papers Submitted as Technical Papers

+Please follow these instructions if your paper was submitted directly as a technical paper.

+The authors are strongly encouraged to check their submissions for accessibility using the instructions below.
+This step is not required, but will help your document reach the widest number of people.

+The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.

+The corresponding author will receive a confirmation email that acknowledges receipt of the final submission.
+If there are any issues, PaperPlaza staff will contact the corresponding author.

+* The title, author list, and keywords should be correct and final.
+* The abstract for use in the conference program (limited to 750 characters or ~100 words) should be finalized.
+Note that the final abstract within the paper itself (pdf manuscript file) is allowed to exceed 750 characters.
+* Author affiliations, required ethical statements for experiments with human subjects, and funding acknowledgements should be checked.
+* The final camera-ready pdf manuscript file of up to 10 MB must be uploaded.
+* Authors are requested to revise their manuscripts according to reviewer guidance.
+* Authors may optionally upload a final camera-ready video file.
+Please see the "Video" section for more details.
+* IEEE requires a plain text Readme file of up to 10 kB for any accompanying multimedia content, such as video.
+The Readme file must contain (1) An overall description of the video file, (2) Multimedia player information, and (3) Author contact information.
+* IEEE requires a plain text Summary file of up to 10 kB for multimedia content.
+The Summary file must describe in 5 sentences or less the contents of the video.
+This file helps IEEE Xplore users to make downloading decisions.

+### Papers Submitted as ToH Short Papers

+Please follow these instructions if your paper was rejected by the IEEE Transactions on Haptics but accepted as a Technical Paper.

 **Step 1)** The submitting author must submit an “initial” conference technical paper placeholder to the “Contributed Papers” track.

 * The submitting author will need the title, author list, PaperPlaza PIN numbers of \_all\_ authors, and keywords.